TheMrIron2/Emblem-of-Fire/README.md

 **Q:** Will this be an original game?

 **A:** Yes, this will be an entirely new game.
-However, at this point in time, we can't say whether the story will be set in the Fire Emblem universe (due to copyright concerns) or in an original universe.
+However, at this point in time, we can't say whether the story will be set in the Fire Emblem universe or in an original universe due to questions regarding copyright.